 Can I Put a frying Pan in the Oven? – Features to Consider

 Examine the handles, knobs, and surfaces of your cookware to see if there are any temperature restrictions when trying to determine if a pan is oven-safe:

 What Material Is The Cookware Made Of?

 If the pan is made of aluminum, ceramic, copper, or carbon steel, it is most likely oven-safe.
 Stainless steel pans can be used in the oven though it’s better to use those with a multi-clad construction.

 On the other hand, if the pan is made of non-stick material, it is not recommended to use it in the oven at a high temperature unless specifically mentioned in the user manual.

 Is the Coating on the Pan Heat Resistant?

 The Teflon non-stick coating can start to break down at 500°F and release harmful chemicals into the food.
-The average safe temperature of Teflon coated pans is between 350°F to 400°F
+The average safe temperature of Teflon pans is between 350°F to 400°F

 Some cookware, like enameled pans and ceramic-coated pans, can be used in the oven at a temperature of up to 500°F without any damage.